kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/README.md

 minikube   Ready    master   4d10h   v1.14.1
 ```

 This command lists out all VMs that has the kubelet component running on it, along with the kubelet's VERSION.
 If you built kubernetes the hardway then the masters won't get listed here, since the masters don't have the kubelet running on them.
-We can specify the 'wide' output setting to display a little more info:
+We can specify the 'wide' output setting to display a little some more info:

 ```bash
 $ kubectl get nodes -o wide